 - use waste bins provided and split waste accordingly

-- depleted batteries should be disposed of using the recycling bins situated in Braithwaite's and General Office.
+- depleted batteries should be disposed of using the recycling bins situated in Braithwaite's and General Office

-We are committed to reducing our paper consumption and have introduced a number of initiatives such as 'follow-me-print' to help achieve this goal, which requires staff to re-confirm they want an item printed after it is sent to one of our floor multi-function printers.
+We are committed to reducing our paper consumption and have introduced a number of initiatives such as 'follow-me-print' to help achieve this goal, which requires staff to re-confirm they want an item printed after it is sent to one of our floors' multi-function printers.

 All our paper is Forest Stewardship Council certified giving us the confidence that we at Travers Smith are helping our forests survive for generations to come.